 Lisburn Outlook offers inclusive social, cultural and recreational activities, designed primarily to enhance the lives of blind and partially sighted people.

 Every effort will be made to ensure that activities pose no risk either to participants or to other members of the public.

 Every event or activity will have a designated leader or organiser.
 In the case of regular activities, such as a walking group, the overall activity leader may designate someone else to take that role if s/he is unable to take part on a given occasion.

-Responsibility for the safety of each blind or partially sighted individual is shared between that individual and the activity leader.
+Responsibility for the safety of each individual, whether blind, partially sighted or without sight loss is shared between that individual and the activity leader.

 It is for the activity leader to ensure that each blind or partially sighted person has adequate assistance available to them from other members of the group.